ejelome/react-tododo/README.md

 - 2.2.4.
 Click `Create`

 > **Warning:** <br/>
-> Commits can still be pushed directly to protected branch.
+> Commits can still be pushed directly on protected branch.

 #### 2.3.
 Require status checks to pass before merging